psf/black/docs/integrations/source_version_control.md

 ```

 ### Excluding files in pyproject.toml

+When Black is used through pre-commit, pre-commit passes an explicit list of file paths
+directly to Black.
+Because these paths are supplied on the command line, Black will
+format them even if they match exclude or extend-exclude patterns from pyproject.toml.
+Black applies those patterns only during its own file discovery step, which pre-commit
+bypasses.

 You can also configure exclusions inside pyproject.toml so that Black applies them when
 used from the command line or other tools.
 However, these patterns will not stop